-Warts aren't considered very contagious, but they can be caught by close skin-to-skin contact.
+Warts and verrucas aren't considered very contagious, but they can be caught by close skin-to-skin contact.
 The infection can also be transmitted indirectly from contaminated objects or surfaces, such as the area surrounding a swimming pool.
 You are more likely to get infected if your skin is wet or damaged.
 After you become infected, it can take weeks or even months for a wart or verruca to appear.
 Most warts are harmless and can clear up without treatment.
 The length of time it takes a wart to disappear will vary from person to person.
 It may take up to two years for the viral infection to leave your system and for the wart to disappear.

 A bunion is a bony deformity of the joint at the base of the big toe.
 The medical name is hallux valgus.

 The main sign of a bunion is the big toe pointing towards the other toes on the same foot, which may force the foot bone attached to it (the first metatarsal) to stick outwards.

 These symptoms can sometimes get worse if the bunion is left untreated, so it's best to see a GP.
 They'll ask you about your symptoms and examine your foot.
 In some cases, an X-ray may be recommended to assess the severity of your bunion.

 Anyone can develop a bunion, but they're more common in women than men.
 This may be because of the style of footwear that women wear.

 A Athlete’s foot is a common fungal infection of the foot.